-Before joining Jones Day, Philip served as a core member of the trial team that secured a US$1.1 billion victory on behalf of JSC Oschadbank in an investment treaty arbitration against Russia.
-This landmark decision marked the first occasion that Russia had been held liable by an arbitral tribunal for seizing assets in Crimea.
-He also has secured highly favorable settlements for respondent states, including for less than one percent of the claimed damages.
+Before joining Jones Day, Philip served as a principal member of the trial team that secured a $1.3 billion victory on behalf of JSC Oschadbank in an arbitration against Russia.
+This case marked the first occasion that Russia had been held internationally liable for seizing assets in Crimea and remains one of the largest investor-State arbitration awards in history.
+Over the past decade, Philip has obtained more than $2 billion in settlements, awards, and judgments.

 Publications Prior to Jones Day